Ibrairsyad17/ads-test-case/README.md

 - Create a new database in your MySQL server 'forwardin'
 - Or you are using PostgreSQL, you can also create a new database 'forwardin'
+- Would like to using Vercel for host database? check feature/postgresql-db branch for the configuration

 4. Configure the environment variables